Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The Chapman--Enskog method for linearized Grad's equations

-In this section, for the sake of completeness, we introduce linearized Grad's equations and the Chapman-Enskog method for them in a form to be used in this paper.
-Since the Chapman-Enskog method is extensively discussed in a number of books, especially, in the classical monograph \cite{E}, our presentation will be brief.
+In this section, for the sake of completeness, we introduce linearized Grad's equations and the Chapman--Enskog method for them in the form that will used in the rest of this chapter.
+Since the Chapman--Enskog method is extensively discussed in a number of books, especially, in the classical monograph \cite{Chapman}, our presentation will be brief.

-Notations will follow those of the papers \cite{Bob,JETP}.
-We denote $\rho_0$, $T_0 $ and $\bfu=0$ as the fixed equilibrium values of the density, of the temperature and of the averaged velocity (in the appropriate Galilean reference frame), while $\delta\rho$, $\delta T$ and $\delta{\bfu}$ are small deviations of the hydrodynamic quantities from their equilibrium values.
-Grad's moment equations \cite{Grad} which will appear below, contain the temperature dependent viscosity coefficient $\mu(T)$.
+The notation will follow that of the papers \cite{Bob,GKJETP91}.
+We denote $\rho_0$, $T_0 $ and $\bfu=0$ the fixed equilibrium values of density, temperature and averaged velocity (in the appropriate Galilean reference frame), while $\delta\rho$, $\delta T$ and $\delta{\bfu}$ are small deviations of the hydrodynamic quantities from their equilibrium values.
+Grad's moment equations \cite{Grad} which will appear below, contain the temperature-dependent viscosity coefficient, $\mu(T)$.
 It is convenient to write $\mu(T)=\eta(T)T$.
-The functional form of $\eta(T)$ is dictated by the choice of the model for particle's interaction.
+The functional form of $\eta(T)$ is dictated by the choice of the model for particle interaction.
 In particular, we have $\eta={\rm const}$ for Maxwell's molecules, and $\eta\sim \sqrt{T}$ for hard spheres.

+We use the system of units in which Boltzmann's constant $k_{\rm B}$ and the particle mass $m$ are equal to one.
 Let us introduce the following system of dimensionless variables:

-where ${\bfx}^{\prime}$ are spatial coordinates, and $t^{\prime}$ is the time.
-In the sequel, we use the system of units in which Boltzmann's constant $k_{\rm B}$ and the particle's mass $m$ are one.
-Three-dimensional thirteen moment Grad's equations, linearized near the equilibrium, take the following form when written in terms of the dimensionless variables (\ref{var}):
+where ${\bfx}^{\prime}$ are spatial coordinates, and $t^{\prime}$ is time.
+Three-dimensional thirteen moment Grad's equations, linearized near the equilibrium, take the following form when written in terms of the dimensionless variables (\ref{AnnPhysvar}):

 In these equations, $\s({\bfx},t)$ and ${\bfq({\bfx},t)}$ are dimensionless quantities corresponding to the stress tensor and to the heat flux, respectively.
 Further, the gradient $\nabla$ stands for the vector of spatial derivatives $\partial/\partial{\bfx}$.
 The dot denotes the standard scalar product, while the overline stands for a symmetric traceless dyad.
 In particular,